 “The referee made a mistake.
 We are allowed to go after our rights,” Vasco da Gama director Ercolino de Luca said.
 “There were no conditions to continue the match.”

-The referee interrupted the game in the southern city of Joinville in the 17th minute when hundreds of fans from Vasco and Atletico Paranaense charged each other in the stands.
-Private security guards were separating the fans, and it took awhile until police arrived to take control.
+The referee interrupted the game in the southern city of Joinville in the 17th minute when hundreds of fans from Vasco and Atletico Paranaense charged against each other in the stands.
+Only private security guards were separating the fan sections and it took a while until police arrived to take control of the situation.

-A police helicopter landed on the field to airlift one of the four men injured in the fighting — the latest case of fan violence in the country hosting next year’s World Cup.
+A police helicopter landed on the field to airlift one of the four men injured in the fighting, which is just the latest case of fan violence in the country hosting next year’s World Cup.

 Vasco da Gama officials tried to keep the match from continuing but the referee deemed there was enough security to restart.

-Flavio Zveiter, president of the sports tribunal, said it isn’t likely the result of the match will be changed.
+Sports tribunal president Flavio Zveiter said it isn’t likely the result of the match will be changed.

 “It’s too early to know because we still haven’t received the complaint,” he told the UOL Web portal and other local media.
 “But the general rule is that what happened on the field must be confirmed.”

-Brazil coach Luiz Felipe Scolari condemned the violence.
+Brazil coach Luiz Felipe Scolari condemned the fan violence on Tuesday.